EfirNet/world-countries-app/README.md

 <div align="right"  title="Linus Torvalds is the famous programmer and creator of the Linux operating system kernel.">

-> *"Software is like sex: it's better when it's free." - Linus Torvalds*
+> *"Always start with what works and then perfect it." - Linus Torvalds*

 </div>